-Statement Description udp-receive-buffer Sets the operating system's receive buffer size for UDP sockets. udp-send-buffer Sets the operating system's send buffer size for UDP sockets. unix Specifies a Unix domain socket as a control channel. v6-bias Indicates the number of milliseconds of preference to give to IPv6 name servers. version Specifies the version number of the server to return in response to a version.bind query. zero-no-soa-ttl Specifies whether to set the time to live (TTL) of the SOA record to zero, when returning authoritative negative responses to SOA queries. zero-no-soa-ttl-cache Sets the time to live (TTL) to zero when caching a nega- tive response to an SOA query.
+Statement Description udp-receive-buffer Sets the operating system's receive buffer size for UDP sockets. udp-send-buffer Sets the operating system's send buffer size for UDP sockets. unix Specifies a Unix domain socket as a control channel. update-quota Specifies the maximum number of concurrent DNS UP- DATE messages that can be processed by the server. v6-bias Indicates the number of milliseconds of preference to give to IPv6 name servers. version Specifies the version number of the server to return in response to a version.bind query. zero-no-soa-ttl Specifies whether to set the time to live (TTL) of the SOA record to zero, when returning authoritative negative responses to SOA queries. zero-no-soa-ttl-cache Sets the time to live (TTL) to zero when caching a nega- tive response to an SOA query.